skyssolutions/lynxchan/src/be/Readme.md

 Settings files must contain a json object where each key defined here will have its corresponding value.

 # GridFS
-Metadata of files on gridfs will have the following values:
+Meta-data of files on gridfs will have the following values:
 * `boardUri`: board to which the file belongs to.
 If undefined, file is a default site file.
 * `expiration`: time of when the file is expired and no longer valid.
 * `threadId`(Number): id of the thread the file belongs to.